Warning: Late repayments can cause you serious money problems. For help, go to moneyadviceservice.org.uk

 The main difference is that an Innovative Finance ISA is tax-free and allows you to use an allowance of up to £20,000.

 Peer to peer investments require you to pay tax and state any profits on your self-assessment form.
-The only advantage of a p2p investment is that you would be able to invest significantly more than the £20,000 limit, but you will be required to pay tax on this.
+The only advantage of a P2P investment when compared to a Innovative Finance ISA is that you would be able to invest significantly more than the £20,000 limit, but you will be required to pay tax on this.

-Simply click on the deal and you will be taken directly to their website when you can enter your deals and starting saving right away!Apply Now
+Simply click on the deal and you will be taken directly to the investment website, where you can enter your deals and start saving right away!Apply Now